scipion-em/scipion-em-sphire/README.md

 Installation
 ============

-1. Please follow installation instructions from [Sphire webpage](http://sphire.mpg.de/wiki/doku.php?id=downloads:cryolo_1&redirect=1) in order to install
+1. Please follow installation instructions from [Sphire webpage](http://sphire.mpg.de/wiki/doku.php?id=downloads:cryolo_1&redirect=1) in order to install:
    - crYOLO (last tested version: 1.2.2)
    - crYOLO's boxmanager (last tested version: 1.1.0).

 2. If you want to use the generic model, please download also the General PhosaursNet model and